hackforla/google-drive-migration/README.md

 A: Yes, we could, but it we are taking this approach after trying a bunch of different ways because it was taking longer to respond to people who experienced problems with the self managed process than to schedule 1-on-1s for everyone.
 Also...
 - It always takes longer for the person to move the files by themselves instead of having a 1-on-1
 - Sometimes people put things in the wrong new location
-- Sometimes, no matter how much we plan, we don’t get your permissions right before we send you the files, and it's easier to troubleshoot that over zoom.
+- Sometimes, no matter how much we plan, we don’t get your permissions set up properly before we send you the files, and it's easier to troubleshoot that over zoom.
 - Some people have multiple email accounts and although we told them which email these files belonged to, when we sent the emails, they still didn't realize the problem and we had to 1-on-1 troubleshoot anyway.

 Q: How can I find out more about the google drive migration project<br>